legluondunet/MyLittleLutrisScripts/Beneath a Steel Sky/README.md

-# Lure of the Temptress - GOG - ScummVM
+# Beneath a Steel Sky - GOG - ScummVM

 ### Description:
-This script will install "Lure of the Temptress" GOG edition for ScummVM.
+This script will install "Beneath a Steel Sky" GOG edition for ScummVM.
 Thanks to the people who helped us play this game in the best conditions.